spawnmarvel/quickguides/security/README.md

 https://datatracker.ietf.org/doc/html/rfc6125

+## Public Key Infrastructure (PKI) In a Nutshell

+* Public key infrastructure is technology used to prove one’s identity by 3rd party
+* To declare trust to a Certificate authority (CA), you must install the CA certificate in folder called trusted root certification authority in windows for example.
+* Now after you declare that you trust these CAs, anyone who has a valid certificate obtained by one of your CAs will be trusted on your machine

 ## What is mutual TLS (mTLS)?

 Mutual TLS (mTLS) is a type of authentication in which the two parties in a connection authenticate each other using the TLS protocol.